 - Aggregate reports are compressed XML files which contain the number of messages sent from an IP address, and the SPF and DKIM status.
 These reports are sent regardless of success or failure so that domain owners have a picture of email authentication of all the messages that appear to be sent from the domain.

 Aggregate reports in GlockApps DMARC Analytics

 - Forensic reports are emails with the messages that failed the DMARC check attached.
 These reports can be very useful for identifying messages that failed DMARC.
 However, most email receivers do not send forensic reports, or may only provide the message headers for privacy reasons.

 Forensic reports in GlockApps DMARC Analytics

-You can activate the 14-day trial of the DMARC Analytics in your GlockApps account and start getting DMARC data for your email messages.
+You can use DMARC Analytics for free with 10,000 messages every month in your account.
 You will get visibility about your sending sources, SPF, DKIM, and DMARC evaluations and will be able to identify and block any suspicious mail streams coming from your domain.